Previous Generation Virtual Machines Pricing

 - Instance-level public IP addresses—A dynamic public IP address (PIP) that is assigned to a virtual machine for direct access.

-- Reserved IP addresses—A public IP address that can be reserved for your subscription, which can be used as a VIP address for any cloud service in the region.
+- Reserved IP addresses—A public IP address that can be reserved and used as a VIP address.

 - Load-balanced IP addresses—Additional load-balanced VIP addresses that can be assigned to an Azure Cloud Service containing one or more Azure Virtual Machines.